NSG service tags for Azure HDInsight

 Use multiple regional service tags

-If you prefer service tag option two, and the region where your cluster is created wasn't listed above, then you need to allow multiple regional service tags.
-The need to use more than one is due to differences in the arrangement of resource providers for the various regions.
+If the region where your cluster was created isn't listed in the preceding table, you need to allow multiple regional service tags.
+The need to use more than one is because of differences in the arrangement of resource providers for the various regions.

 The remaining regions are divided into groups based on which regional service tags they use.

-If your cluster is created in one of the regions in the table below, allow the service tags
+If your cluster is created in one of the regions in the following table, allow the service tags

 For example, if your cluster is created in the